behnamasadi/Filters/README.md

 # Filter

-This work contains implementation of Kalman Filter, Extended Kalman Filter and Particle Filter in python.
+This work contains implementation of Kalman Filter, Extended Kalman Filter and Particle Filter in python from scratch.

 ## Install the necessary package: